ActiveState/homework/README.md

 In the metadata, dependencies are defined by phase ("runtime", "test", etc.) and by relationship ("requires", "recommends", "suggests").

-We are only interested in "runtime" and "test" phase dependencies where the relationship is "requires".
+We are only interested in "runtime" phase dependencies where the relationship is "requires".
 You can ignore everything else.

 ### The Program